Are you thinking of borrowing money from your company? Think twice, because you might end up being fined.

 On the face of it, it’s puzzling that there are any tax implications when one simply borrows money from a limited company.
 A loan, after all, isn’t income and, therefore, shouldn’t be subject to income tax; it doesn’t consist of the proceeds of disposing of an asset and, therefore, shouldn’t be within a million miles of capital gains tax.

-However, if you delve an inch below the surface of this sort of reasoning, you’ll see that there are tax implications of borrowing money, for the reason that it would otherwise be a straightforward and tax-efficient alternative to taking income from that company.
+However, if you delve an inch below the surface of this sort of reasoning, you’ll see that there are tax implications for borrowing money. for the reason that it would otherwise be a straightforward and tax-efficient alternative to taking income from that company.

-It is assumed, in what follows, that the situation we are looking at is the common one in practice of someone who is a shareholder and director of a close company, or closely associated with such a shareholder and director, taking a loan from that company’s resources.
+Suppose, in what follows, that the situation we are looking at is the common one in the practise of someone who is a shareholder and director of a close company.
+The question that arises here is: Can a director borrow money from a limited company?
+Or someone associated with such a shareholder and director, taking a limited company loan from that company’s resources.
 In this classic situation, you’re basically looking at two different tax charges: